 (response limited to 2 pages)

+Assessment 5: Teacher Work Sample Assessment Information

+Assessment Name: Teacher Work Sample

+Assessment Description:

-Teacher Work Sample – History Education
+SCU Teacher Work Sample – Physical Education, Health, and Safety Education

-Instructions Alignment Assessment

 The contents of this Teacher Work Sample are a modified version of the original work developed under a Title II Teacher Quality Enhancement grant from the Oklahoma Department of Education.

-SCU Teacher Work Sample Physical Education, Health, and Safety

-The Vision

 Teachers should be able to demonstrate that they can deliver an effective instructional unit, employ meaningful classroom assessments and analyze and reflect on their experiences.
 Successful teachers should have an impact on student learning.
 Their students should gain substantive knowledge and skills.
 The purpose of this assignment is to evaluate the degree of impact you have on student learning by examining:

 Your ability to construct and deliver an instructional unit.